dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ## 2C.
 Havasu/Parker evaporation and evapotranspiration

-This value results evaporation from Lakes Havasu and Parker and the evapotranspiration of riverbank vegetation from Hoover Dam down to Lake Havasu.
+This value represents evaporation from Lakes Havasu and Parker and the evapotranspiration of riverbank vegetation from Hoover Dam down to Lake Havasu.
 A default value of 0.6 maf per year is used and represents the value used in Lake Mead accounting.
 Find annual estimates of the Havasu/Parker evaporations and evapotranspiration from 1995 to 2014 at USBR (2021b).

 # Step 3.
-Split existing reservoir storage among parties (year 1 only)
+Split existing reservoir storage among accounts (year 1 only)

-Split the starting combined reservoir storage (Figure 6) entered in Section 1B among the parties.
-These assignments are joint party (political) decisions.
+Split the starting combined reservoir storage (Figure 6) entered in Section 1B among the accounts.
+These assignments are joint decisions.
 There are many possibilities.
-Here, the default values in Column B apply Interim Guidelines Intentionally Created Surplus (ICS) accounts, the Lower and Upper Basin drought contingency plans and the Minute 323 to the U.S.-Mexico Treaty (IBWC, 2021; USBR, 2019).
+Here, the default values in Column B apply Interim Guidelines Intentionally Created Surplus (ICS) accounts, the Lower and Upper Basin drought contingency plans and the Minute 323 to the U.S.-Mexico Treaty (IBWC, 2021;
+USBR, 2019).

 -   Assign the 11.6 maf protection volume to the shared, reserve account.
 11.6 maf is the sum of 5.9 maf protection volume for Lake Powell plus 5.7 maf